-Our journey started as early as 1859 with Charles Searle, an immigrant from England, that settled as a toll keeper at Great Brak River.
+Our journey started as early as 1859 when Charles Searle, an immigrant from England, settled as a toll keeper at Great Brak River.
 Like many South Africans living in remote areas, he began making his own rugged leather “veldschoen” stitch-down boots which he supplied to the operators of the ox-wagon trains transporting goods between Cape Town in the West and Port Elizabeth in the East.

 In the decades that followed, the company diversified its interests, incorporating a tannery, sawmill, a timber home construction division, retail shops, as well as automotive sales and services.

 The Company first listed on The Johannesburg Stock Exchange in 1949 as Searles Holdings under the

 Clothing, Footwear and Textiles Sector.
 In 1980 the company was bought by Desmond Bolton and following the rationalisation and reconstruction of the Group, was renamed Bolton Footwear in 1987.
 During the 1990’s it dis-invested from all activities which were not related to footwear to concentrate and expand this part of the business.